Pet care advice for Summer

 Flystrike happens when flies lay their eggs on a rabbit, usually around their bottom.
 The eggs hatch into maggots which eat their way into the rabbit’s skin.
 Flystrike can be fatal.

-Flies are usually attracted to dirty fur, so it’s important to make sure your rabbit is kept clean:
+Flies are usually attracted to dirty fur, so it’s important to make sure your rabbit is kept clean and that you check them regularly.

 When the temperatures rise, the lure of the barbecue is irresistible.
 Here are our tips for making sure your BBQ is safe and fun for your pet too: